Fire Safety and Cladding – Advice note 14

 The Ombudsman’s approach

-- What is the landlord’s long term plans for compliance with the guidance and are these fair and reasonable?
+- What are the landlord’s long term plans for compliance with the guidance and are these fair and reasonable?

 - How has it communicated with shared owners/leaseholders regarding the situation and was this communication appropriate?